Burning Sensations After Pooping: 7 Causes & Treatments.

 - Parasitic infections (especially tapeworms).

-- Severe rectal infections such as Bacillary dysentery and amoebic dysentery.
+- Severe anorectal infections such as Bacillary dysentery and amoebic dysentery.

 - Radiation colitis.